 One of the world's most famous superyachts, the 126-meter (414-foot) yacht Octopus is seeking a new owner that will have her explore the world further.

-The Espen Oeino designed world explorer, Octopus is one of the most well-traveled vessels on the global and it has visited countless destinations such as Australia, Alaska, French Polynesia, Maldives, and South Africa.
+The Espen Oeino designed world explorer, Octopus is one of the most well-traveled vessels on the globe and it has visited countless destinations such as Australia, Alaska, French Polynesia, Maldives, and South Africa.
 Encompassing eight decks and with an interior volume of 9.932 GT, she is a big yacht.
 Octopus has always been well maintained throughout her current ownership having undergone an extensive maintenance period every five years, with her most recent refit completed in 2019 by Blohm + Voss in Germany.

 The new owner of Octopus will be able to enjoy a full owner's deck that includes a private bar, dedicated elevator, forward Jacuzzi, and al fresco dining area, this deck provides the owner with a sanctuary of privacy and security.
 While the yacht has two elevators servicing the guest areas, one is dedicated to the owner's exclusive use for travel throughout the yacht with discretion and ease.
 Up to 26 guests can be accommodated across 13 cabins and are all taken care of by a crew of 63 who have crew quarters of 30 cabins.